FAQs

 - Enforcement

-What is the intent of the short-term rental regulations project?
+What was the intent of the short-term rental regulations project?

 To develop recommendations for short-term rental accommodations regulations that support: